Social distancing in networks: A web-based interactive experiment: Interpreting the results

-\textbf{Interpreting the results.} The nonlinearity of the REL model makes interpreting the point estimates in \Cref{tab:main text table} difficult.
+The nonlinearity of the Random Effects Logit model makes interpreting the point estimates in \Cref{tab:main text table} difficult.
 The partial effect of any given variable depends on both the initial value for that variable and on the values of all variables.
 For a given individual, the partial effect of changing a variable from $x$ to $x'$ is not the same as that of changing it from $x'$ to $x''$.
 As a consequence, the estimated partial effect is different for every person.

 To meaningfully compare the effect of different factors, we compute the Average Partial Effects (APE) calibrated on the characteristics and/or decisions of the subjects in our experiment.
 To do this, we calculate the partial effect for each participant in the experiment, and then take the simple mean over these individual-specific partial effects.
 For the individual-specific partial effect, we compare the estimated probability of distancing for each subject for two different values of the variable of interest while keeping all other variables at their observed value for that individual.
 For binary variables, we compare $0$ and $1$.
 For continuous variables, we compare the $25$th and $75$th percentiles (based on the experimental data).